Swapnil1308/Flipkart/README.md

   Restart your browser.
   Click on Tools menu list displayed at the top bar.
 Selenium IDE will be displayed in the list.
 * Go to https://www.eclipse.org/downloads/ and download Eclipse IDE accordingly.
 Run the setup file and select Eclipse IDE for Java EE.

+## Run the Test
+* Launch Firefox and Selenium IDE.
+Type the value for our Base URL for example- http://www.flipkart.com Toggle the Record button on to start recording.
+Perform your task
+Toggle the Record button off to stop recording.
+Now save the test, Go to File menu, select save Test case.
+Go back to Selenium IDE and click the Playback button to execute the whole script.
+Selenium IDE should be able to replicate everything.

+##Export the test